Fall Factor & Fall Clearance

 Fall Factor Formula:

-Fall Factor =
+Fall Factor 0:

-What is fall distance?
+What is fall clearance?

-The fall distance is the total vertical distance a worker could fall before being stopped by a fall arrest system.
+The fall clearance is the total vertical distance a worker could fall before being stopped by a fall arrest system.
 Calculating this distance is essential to prevent injuries caused by ground impact or collisions with structures.

 Factors to Consider in Fall Distance: